Trojans also to compete at the Cal State L.A. Invitational

 On the women's side, Lange has coached 2001 NCAA javelin champ and Pac-10 record-holder Inga Stasiulionyte (who in 2004 threw 62.27 to win the Lithuanian Championship and qualify for the World Championships), 2003 NCAA runner-up and former Pac-10 hammer record-holder Julianna Tudja, 2002 hammer All-American and 2004 shot put All-American (and former school record holder) L'Orangerie Crawford, 2001 shot put All-American and former school discus record holder Cynthia Ademiluyi, two-time hammer All-American Jennifer Vail, 1996 Pac-10 heptathlon champion and NCAA runner-up Nicole Haynes and Leslie Coons (a former American record holder in the hammer).
 In 2006, he had a chance to work with All-American transfer Karen Freberg, who placed seventh at the NCAAs.
 Freberg during the season set the USC shot put record with a throw of 57-7 1/2 and placed second in the shot at both the NCAA West Regional and the Pac-10 Championships.

 Lange also coached two other USC record-setters in 2006 as Eva Orban set the school record in the hammer with a Pac-10 and West Regional record-throw of 226-8 and Kate Hutchinson set the USC record in the discus with a toss of 189-5.
-Orban won the hammer at the Pac-10s and the NCAA West Regional and place second in the event at the NCAA Championships.
+Orban won the hammer at the Pac-10s and the NCAA West Regional and place second in the event at the NCAAs.
 Hutchinson placed second at the Pac-10 Championships and won the discus competition at the NCAA West Regional which gave Troy a share of the women's title.
 In 2007, he helped guide Orban to All-American honors in the hammer again (3rd place), a NCAA West hammer title and a second-place finish at the Pac-10 Championships.
 In addition to Orban, Julia Rozenfeld placed sixth at the Pac-10 and seventh at the NCAA West Regional in the hammer.
 Lange then helped Orban reach new heights in 2008, as she became the first Trojan female to win an NCAA title in the hammer and broke her own school record with a throw of 230-3.

 A four-year letterman at Cal State Northridge and three-time NCAA Division II championship meet qualifier, Lange also earned All-American honors in the hammer.
 Lange studied exercise physiology at Cal State Northridge and also works as a sports fitness consultant and as a human performance consultant for business professionals.

+Lange resides in Valencia, Calif. and has two sons, Dylan and Dalton.
 All-Americans coached by Dan Lange at USC: